 Put It All Together

-Travel during the holidays is the time to lay all your travel savvy on the line.
+Holiday travel is the time to lay all your travel savvy on the line.
 For example, if you:

 – purchase a package deal in one click of the mouse